Punjab, Pakistan: British rule

+After independence

 At the time of partition in 1947, the province was split into East and West Punjab.
 East Punjab (48%) became part of India, while West Punjab (52%) became part of Pakistan.
 The Punjab bore the brunt of the civil unrest following partition, with casualties estimated to be in the millions.

 Another major consequence of partition was the sudden shift towards religious homogeneity that occurred in all districts across Punjab owing to the new international border that cut through the province.
 This rapid demographic shift was primarily due to wide-scale migration but also caused by large-scale religious cleansing riots which were witnessed across the region at the time.
 According to historical demographer Tim Dyson, in the eastern regions of Punjab that ultimately became Indian Punjab following independence, districts that were 66% Hindu in 1941 became 80% Hindu in 1951; those that were 20% Sikh became 50% Sikh in 1951.
 Conversely, in the western regions of Punjab that ultimately became Pakistani Punjab, all districts became almost exclusively Muslim by 1951.

+In 1955, the province of Punjab along with other provinces and princely states was abolished and West Pakistan was created, however earlier administrative units were restored in 1970.
+A territory was carved out of Punjab during the period to establish Islamabad, the national capital; in 1960, Ayub government agreed to recognise sole rights of India over the use of water of the three eastern rivers of Punjab under Indus River Treaty, causing severe damage to the agricultural sector and water resources in the eastern areas of the province.
+The 1973 constitution of Pakistan formalised a federal structure in the country.
+Following the Soviet invasion of Afghanistan in 1979, the large-scale migration of Afghan refugees coupled with the rise of global jihadism adversely affected the social fabric of the country, including Punjab, effects of which would only get more prominent after the NATO-led invasion of Afghanistan in 2001 and increase in terrorism.

+The Sharif Chief Ministership (2008–2018) was noted for decrease in terrorism, expansion of infrastructure such as motorways and Orange Train projects, and the business friendly policies, but also criticised for the rise in corruption and the perceived unequal spending on a few urban centres in northeastern Punjab.
+The succeeding Buzdar Chief Ministership was generally viewed negatively and associated with economic difficulties, inadequate response to the disastrous floods and the COVID-associated economic recession.
+After 2024 elections, Maryam Nawaz became the first female chief minister of Punjab, although the elections were widely described as unfair.